How to apply

 After the first round – 2 weeks up to 1 month after the deadline.

 After the Hiring Days – immediately after up to 2 weeks after.

 Once you have confirmed your place in the EDNE program, you will determine your start date with your thesis director and you will begin your course work at the next appropriate time.
 There is no official start date tied to the application deadlines.

 Please communicate the start date to the program administrator who will organize your matriculation and orientation to the program.

 At EPFL, you will have two statuses – one as an EPFL employee and one as a doctoral student.
-HR takes care of all questions related to your employment, and the EDNE program administrator helps with any questions related to studies and exams.
+HR takes care of all questions related to your employment and visa while the EDNE program administrator helps with any questions related to coursework and exams.

 Who is eligible?

 Anyone who has or will have a M.Sc. degree (independent of discipline) or the equivalent of one and a passion for Neuroscience.
 If you aren’t sure if your Master’s degree is considered at a high enough level, please contact the administrator, sending a copy of your diploma and transcripts.

 What if I did my master’s in a subject area that isn’t closely related to neuroscience?

 EDNE doctoral students come from many backgrounds.
 If you show passion and potential for doing a PhD in Neuroscience and lack the necessary background, you will be asked to take one or two Master’s level courses in Neuroscience to fill that gap at the beginning of your PhD.

 What if I haven’t finished my Master’s degree yet.
 Can I still apply?